-Today I’m cutting the time in half between you and vegan baba ganoush with this air fryer eggplant dip recipe.
-Perfect for when you’re hungry for baba ganoush, but don’t want to wait for a whole eggplant to roast in the oven or cook on the grill.
+Cut the time in half between you and vegan baba ganoush with this air fryer eggplant dip recipe.

 For a while after we moved back to Iowa from Los Angeles, I felt very baba ganoush deprived.

 The baba ganoush I could find locally didn’t have any of that signature smokiness that I really crave.
 It just tasted like a plainer hummus.

 So I set about making my own baba ganoush – prepared just the way I like it.

 Plenty of smokiness, a bit of body, light on the lemon juice, nutty undertones from my favorite tahini, and of course, a little kick of garlic.

 Baba ganoush is the smoky, eggplant-rich cousin of hummus.

 Whereas hummus uses chickpeas as the base, baba ganoush uses eggplant instead.

 Eggplant is roasted, grilled, or in today’s case air fried, until it picks up smoky flavor from cooking at a high temperature.